Collection Development Policy

 8. Availability of pay-per-view article purchasing

-Paperback books: Paperback books will usually be selected over hardbound books because of the difference in cost.
+Paperback books: Paperback books will often be selected over hardbound books because of the difference in cost.
 If particularly heavy use is anticipated, or if the cost difference is minimal, then a hardcover copy may be purchased.
 Paperbacks which see high use are rebound or replaced as needed.

 Textbooks: Textbooks that are required by faculty on their syllabus may or may not be purchased for the collection.
 We may attempt to get texts for courses if unlimited user e-book licenses are available.
 If only restricted user licenses are available, a print copy may be purchased for Closed Reserve.
 Many true textbooks are not available for library purchase.
 We cannot purchase textbooks which require an electronic code for online access.
 The Library does not purchase workbooks or consumables.